|Tuition fee type||Cost (per annum)|

 For the final year research project you will be expected to write a literature review and short scientific write-up.
 Work-based learning placements are assessed through a reflective diary, portfolio and student presentation.

 Constructive feedback is vital in helping you to identify your strengths as well as the areas where you may need to put in more work.
-This is normally provided within three weeks of submission and may be via Blackboard (our virtual learning environment), face-to-face or in writing.
+This is normally provided within three weeks of submission and may be via Canvas (our virtual learning environment), face-to-face or in writing.